gt0105/vue2-datepicker/README.md

 # vue-multi-datepicker
-vue2 multi datetime picker, datepicker, calendar
+vue2 multi calendar and datetime picker component.

 #### \- Return value as Date type to v-model